-SINFONI is a near-infrared $(1.1-2.45\,\mu\text{m})$ integral field spectrograph fed by a curvature sensing adaptive optics module.
+SINFONI is a near-infrared $(1.1 - 2.45 \,\mu\text{m})$ integral field spectrograph fed by a curvature sensing adaptive optics module.
 The spectrograph operates with 4 gratings (J, H, K, H+K) providing a spectral resolution around 2000, 3000, 4000 in J, H, K, respectively, and 1500 in H+K - each wavelength band fitting fully on the 2048 pixels of the Hawaii 2RG (2k×2k) detector in the dispersion direction.
 The SINFONI field of view on the sky is sliced into 32 slitlets.
 Pre-optics allow to chose the angular size of the slices on the sky.
-The choices are 250 mas, 100 mas and 25 mas, leading to field of views on the sky of 8" ×8" , 3" ×3" and 0.8" ×0.8" , respectively.
+The choices are 250 mas, 100 mas and 25 mas, leading to field of views on the sky of $8" \times 8"$, $3" \times 3"$ and $0.8" \times 0.8"$ respectively.
 Each one of the 32 slitlets is imaged onto 64 pixels of the detector.
-Thus, one obtains $32\times64=2048$ spectra of the imaged region of the sky.
+Thus, one obtains $32 \times 64 = 2048$ spectra of the imaged region of the sky.
 Typical limiting magnitudes (S/N = 10 in 1h on source) are around 17-18 mag in J, H, K.

 SINFONI can be used without adaptive optics guide star, in which case the AO module just acts as relay optics and the spatial resolution is dictated by the natural seeing.
-In that case, the recommended slice width is 250 mas for a $8''\times8''$ field of view.
+In that case, the recommended slice width is 250 mas for a $8'' \times 8''$ field of view.
 The full power of the instrument is, of course, achieved when an adaptive optics guide star is available.
-For best correction, the star should be brighter than $R\sim11\,\mathrm{mag}$.
-However, the AO can work (and will provide a moderate image quality improvement) with stars as faint as $R\sim17\,\mathrm{mag}$ in the best seeing conditions.
+For best correction, the star should be brighter than $R \sim 11 \text{ mag}$.
+However, the AO can work (and will provide a moderate image quality improvement) with stars as faint as $R \sim 17 \text{ mag}$ in the best conditions.
 Ideally, the AO guide star should be as close as possible to the scientific target (if not the science target itself), and usually closer than 10''.
-Depending on the atmospheric conditions (atmospheric coherence length and isoplanatic angle) the AO guide star could be chosen as far as 30'' for the AO system to still provide a mild improvement of the encircled energy.
+Depending on the atmospheric conditions (atmospheric coherence time and isoplanatic angle) the AO guide star could be chosen as far as 30'' for the AO system to still provide a mild improvement of the encircled energy.

-SINFONI has started operation with the Laser Guide Star (LGS) in Period 79.
-The system is still evolving and currently provides Strehl ratio in the 10-20% range, under excellent seeing conditions.
-Tip-Tilt Stars (TTS) as faint as $R \le 18$ can be used, with a maximal separation of 1 arcmin from the science target.
-LGS requires CLEAR sky and is capable of non-negligeable improvement in image quality under the best seeing conditions.
-It is expected to benefit certain programs which could only be done in seeing limited mode before.
+Since Period 79, SINFONI has been operating with the Laser Guide Star (LGS).
+The system provides Strehl ratio in the 10-20% range under excellent conditions.
+Tip-Tilt Stars (TTS) as faint as $R \le 17$ can be used, with a maximal separation of 1 arcmin from the science target.
+A new LGS mode with no TTS (the so-called Seeing Enhancer mode, or SE mode) has been available since Period 84.
+LGS requires CLEAR sky and airmass < 1.5.
 Please note that the LGS mode (resp.
 NGS mode) so far does not support differential tracking between the Tip Tilt Star (resp.
 NGS star) and the science target.
-As a result, observations of some solar system targets might be affected.
-The SINFONI Instrument Operation Team is currently working on the implementation of differential tracking.
-A new LGS mode with no TTS (the so-called Seeing Enhancer mode, or SE mode) is available since Period 84.